What is an Advanced Technology IOL?

 Advanced Technology Lens Implant Options

 These lens implants correct astigmatism in the patient’s eye.
 Many people have a cornea that is not perfectly spherical in shape.
 This asymmetric curvature is called astigmatism.
 Astigmatism can be corrected in glasses, contact lenses, or in the eye itself with a Toric IOL.
 When cataract surgery is performed, measurements before surgery will determine how much astigmatism is in the surface of your eye (the cornea).
 This may not be at all the same as what is in your pre-surgical glasses or contact lenses.
 If you have significant astigmatism, and you prefer not to be dependent on glasses/contacts, a Toric IOL will correct the astigmatism and provide clear vision at either distance or near.
 Toric IOLs are not multifocal, so they have to be set for a particular type of vision without glasses (near vision or distance vision clear without glasses).
 Often we will set one eye for distance and the other for near, so that the patient can see both far and near without glasses—this is called monovision.
-Click here for more information on Toric IOLs and a video.
+There are also lenses that do correct astigmatism and also offer some near/far range of focus.

 Extended Range IOLs

-The Tecnis Symfony IOL is a newer type of lens implant called Extended Range IOLs.
+The TECNIS® Symfony IOL is a type of lens implant called Extended Range IOLs.
 These lenses are designed to have some of the advantages of multifocal IOLs without the disadvantages of a multifocal.
-The Tecnis Symfony IOL provides good distance and intermediate vision without glasses, but patients may still need glasses for reading.
-Unlike multifocal IOLs, this lens does not appear to increase glare and halos with night driving any more than a standard monofocal IOL does.
-While multifocal IOLs can create a slight loss of contrast acuity, the Tecnis Symfony compares to the standard monofocal IOL in contrast sensitivity.
+The TECNIS® Symfony IOL provides good distance and intermediate vision without glasses, but patients may still need glasses for reading.
+This lens can cause some glare and halos with night driving, but usually less so than with a multifocal IOL, and generally this is very mild.
+While multifocal IOLs can create a slight loss of contrast acuity, the TECNIS® Symfony compares to the standard monofocal IOL in contrast sensitivity.
 In addition, the Symfony is available as Symfony Toric to correct mild to moderate amounts of astigmatism.
-As of yet, there is no multifocal IOL available in the US that also corrects astigmatism.
-The Tecnis Symfony is an excellent choice for a patient wishing to be more independent of glasses, especially if the patient has some astigmatism or concerns about glare.
-Click Here for more information on the Tecnis Symfony IOL.
+The TECNIS® Symfony is an excellent choice for a patient wishing to be more independent of glasses, especially if the patient has some astigmatism or concerns about glare.

 How does an Intraocular Lens (IOL) Work?